queball1999/GoCrypt/README.md

   <img src="images/GoCrypt128x128.png" alt="GoCrypt Logo" />
 </p>

-**This project is under development and may not work properly.
-Please report any issues**
+**This encryption software is currently in development and has not undergone stress testing or third-party security audits.
+Please ensure that you back up your data before use, and do not use it for sensitive or irreplaceable data.
+Use at your own risk.**

+---

 _GoCrypt_ is a CLI and GUI file encryption tool specializing in fast, convenient, and secure file encryption.
 With seamless integration into the Windows context menu, _GoCrypt_ allows you to encrypt and decrypt files directly from your file explorer with ease.
 Leveraging Go and the ChaCha20-Poly1305 encryption algorithm, _GoCrypt_ boasts high performance and robust security.